 Quality.
 The Sector Analyst plays a key role in ensuring the completeness, quality and consistency of the evidence of materiality of sustainability topics included in the SASB standards, and the quality and integrity of the SASB code in accordance with the SASB Conceptual Framework and Rules of Procedure.

 Community of Practice.
 As a community, the sector analysts will work together to develop and share best practices on the industry-specific aspects of their work on stakeholder consultation, research and codification, reflecting the unique sustainability characteristics of each sector and industry, the sophistication of industry sustainability practices and the level of stakeholder engagement.

 Other: Other duties as assigned.

-- Experience integrating ESG research into decision analysis
+- Experience integrating ESG research into decision analysis is preferred

 - Experience in a regulatory or standards organization a plus